 These are narrated videos aiming to give parents and carers information and advice about key Special Educational Needs and Disability SEND processes.
 Information videos aim to support parents and carers to understand SEND processes in a step-by-step format and include targeted videos which can be viewed whilst filling out forms.

-Time to Talk Next Steps
+Time to Talk Next Steps:

 If you are a parent/carer of a 16–25-year-old with additional support needs in England this free support for your child and yourself will be useful in the journey for your child towards adulthood.